 The scientific ideology called the colour theory is basically a guidance for you and me to choose the right colour and its combinations.
 Knowing the importance of colours in our day to day life, no one would dare to ignore this theory, especially designers, creators and artists, who are vastly concerned about the appearance of things.
 And the appearance of anything is very much dependant on its colour or lack of it

-Also Check out this related post What colour should I wear?
+Also Check out this related posts What colour should I wear?
 Wardrobe colour trends for you.
+You will even learn which colour is your lucky one ; Colour names in fashion – A reference guide for 100+ colors.

 We never look at colour in isolation.
 It is a combination of colours and their proportion and balance which gives us the right perception of an object.
 For this, it is important that when we use colour, we analyse how effectively it stands together with other colours used around it.
 Because at the end of the day it is not just the professionals who are concerned about colour.
 It is for everybody.